Shtaiven/CARND_P3/project_writeup.md

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+Here is an example image of center lane driving, both original and flipped:

 ![alt text][image1]

 ![alt text][image2]

+Extra recordings were taken of the car riding around corners and near the dirt road and bridge.

+Instead of cropping the images in preprocessing, cropping was done as part of the model.
+Below is an example of an image as cropped by the model:

 ![alt text][image3]

+The 3 images below show the original image split into the YUV colorspace, which the images were converted to in preprocessing on line 76:

 ![alt text][image4]